Zambezi (Balovale) Secondary School: 1965-68 — a school transfer that changed my life

 At the Zambezi Boma

 Both Zindi and I were mentally and physically exhausted.
+[A pdf file of materials will be added here later.]
 The Balovale District Hospital was often grossly short-staffed.
 She did not work in Mwinilunga; just simply rested.
 I just quietly taught Form I English and refused administrative duties.
 We used this time to prepare both for our departure four months later and our entry into the USA.
 Thus, we left Zambia just before the cool season started.
 By this time, I had been accepted into Syracuse University’s Ph.D. program and Zindi had started applications to become a registered nurse in the USA.

 Thus ended my first interesting sojourn (and adventure) in the NWP